bubuntux/bubuntux.github.io/cv.typ

   date: [2024],
   location: [Remote],
   description: list(
-    "Implemented a Whatsapp bot that scan messages in group chats, parse matches and export them to DUPR", ),
+    "Implemented a Whatsapp bot that scans messages in group chats, parses matches and exports them to DUPR", ),
   tags: (
     "Rust",